RotorHazard/RotorHazard/doc/Shutdown Button.md

 ### Configuration Parameters

-The following parameters may be configured (in 'src/server/config.json') under "GENERAL":
+The following parameters may be configured on the _Advanced Settings_ page in the _Hardware_ panel:

-* SHUTDOWN_BUTTON_GPIOPIN : The GPIO pin number on the Raspberry Pi for the shutdown button (defaults to 18)
+* "Shutdown Button GPIO Number" : The GPIO pin number on the Raspberry Pi for the shutdown button (defaults to 18; for NuclearHazard hardware set it to 19)

-* SHUTDOWN_BUTTON_DELAYMS : The length of time (in milliseconds) that the button needs to be held to initiate a shutdown (defaults to 2500)
+* "Shutdown Button Delay (ms)" : The length of time (in milliseconds) that the button needs to be held to initiate a shutdown (defaults to 2500)

 <br/>